-I’ve found myself in a bit of a funk because I’m finishing blogs over two days lately instead of one – so I’m confining this write up to just 15 minutes:
+I’ve found myself in a bit of a funk because I’m finishing blogs over two days later instead of one – so I’m confining this write-up to just 15 minutes:

 It’s in some ways exactly like the subject of today’s blog.

-Passive Income – and it being a myth.
+Passive Income – and it is a myth.

 But hey – you (or I at least) are with me 😛